 CDIAC is supported by DOE's Climate and Environmental Sciences Division within the Office of Biological and Environmental Research (BER).

-The daily and monthly data from the United States Historical Climatology Network (USHCN) were updated through 2012.
+The monthly and daily data from the United States Historical Climatology Network (USHCN) are now both updated through 2014.

 Update of NASA GISS temperature analysis: 2014 was warmest year on record.